 The main library has an area of approximately 124,335 square feet.
-It has a seating capacity of 946, 8 study rooms for graduate students and faculty, 6 study rooms for group discussions and 2 library instruction classrooms.
+It has a seating capacity of 774, 8 individual study rooms for graduate students and faculty, 8 study rooms for group discussions and collaborative work, a computer lab with 57 computers, and 2 library instruction classrooms.
 Also, it has a conference room and two smaller meeting rooms.